garethr/garethr-docker/README.md

 Unless specified this installs the latest version of docker from the docker repository on first run.
 However if you want to specify a specific version you can do so, unless you are using Archlinux which only supports the latest release.
-Note that this relies on a package with that version existing in the reposiroty.
+Note that this relies on a package with that version existing in the repository.

 ```puppet
 class { 'docker':